 Victoria Peterson Laird has a bachelor’s degree in art from West Liberty State University, with a minor in journalism.
 She has sold portrait art since 1971 and taught art most of her life.
 Since January 1992, she has taught at William Penn University.
 She has previously written and illustrated children’s books for her own children and illustrated children’s books for author Dr. Nancy Frakes in the 1990s.
 A natural foods cookbook she wrote and illustrated, America’s Favorites, Naturally, was published by Melius and Peterson Publishing in 1986.
 Earlier this year, she illustrated the holiday children’s book The Horse That Ate Christmas by Debbie Brady Shellady.

 Retrieving Adventures!
-Lincoln and Nicholas Go to Africa can be purchased at our bookstore.
+Lincoln and Nicholas Go to Africa can be purchased at Amazon and BarnesandNoble.com.
 The proceeds from the sale of this book will be donated to the Golden Retriever Foundation’s Zeke Cancer Research Fund.
 Laird will also host a book signing with Nicholas at the Book Vault in Oskaloosa on November 26 from 1:00 p.m. to 3:00 p.m.